 As founding conductor of VOCALISE (a voluntary organisation aiming at providing training and opportunities for talented singers), Muscat has coached and conducted a number of productions, amongst these Purcell's Dido and Aeneas and Saint-Saëns' Christmas Oratorio, entirely made up of young Maltese singers.
 For many years he was also the chorus master for operas held at the Teatru Manoel (Malta's national theatre).
 In Janaury 2017 he has been appointed Music Director of Fondazzjoni Paulus, a foundation whose main interest is the promotion of sacred music.

 Christopher Muscat holds a Bachelor of Arts (Honours) degree in music studies from the University of Malta as well as a Master of Music degree (with distinction) from the University of Surrey where he studied with Sebastian Forbes (composition and choral conducting), Steve Goss (composition) and Nicholas Conran (orchestral conducting).
-Muscat has taught music at the University of Malta and teaches sacred music at the Archbishop's Seminary.
-Since 2011 he has occupied the posts of Artistic Director and Chairman of the Malta International Choir Festival and is regularly invited to judge international vocal, instrumental and composition competitions.
+For many years Muscat has taught music at the University of Malta and sacred music at the Archbishop's Seminary.
+Since 2011 he has occupied the posts of Artistic Director and Chairman of the Malta International Choir Festival, is a member of the World Choir Council and is regularly invited to judge international vocal, instrumental and composition competitions.